jerk1022/looker_content_cleanup_automation/README.md

 Running the automation every 90 days allows the script to handle both soft-deleting and permanently deleting content at the same time.
 That said, the days are configurable within the script.

+## Requirements

+- Looker instance in which you have Admin or at least `see_system_activity` and `schedule_external_look_emails` permissions.
+- Google Cloud Project with the following APIs enabled:
+  - Cloud Build API
+  - Cloud Functions API
+  - Cloud Logging API
+  - Cloud Pub/Sub API
+  - Cloud Scheduler API
+  - Secret Manager API

 ## How it works

 The script executes the following steps each time it is run: